 If it is questionable if a program meets all minimum standards, the Special Olympics BC Vice President, Sport shall be responsible to determine if this program may be sanctioned.
-Decisions made by the Special Olympics BC Vice President, Sport may be appealed to the Special Olympics BC Leadership Council.
-Decisions of the Leadership Council may be appealed to the Special Olympics BC Board of Directors.
-The decision of the Board of Directors is final and no further appeals will be considered.
+Decisions made by the Special Olympics BC Vice President, Sport may be appealed using the process outlined in the Appeal Process policy found on the SOBC website.